jrgentry20/portfolio/README.md

 - Prioritized tasks and managed time effectively in fast-paced environment

-- Built strong relationships with diverse stakeholders, conveying information clearly
+- Built strong relationships with diverse community stakeholders, conveying information clearly

 **Shipping and Receiving Specialist at REI – Tukwila, WA 	June 2019 – June 2021**

-- Accurately processed and verified incoming and outgoing shipments, ensuring data integrity and adherence to procedures
+- Accurately processed and verified incoming and outgoing shipments, ensuring data integrity and adherence to standard operating procedures

 - Optimized shipping and receiving processes to maximize productivity and meet deadlines